-After we crossed the Sacramento River then at Mikon we crossed the Yolo Shortline.
+After we crossed the Sacramento River, we crossed the Yolo Shortline at Mikon.

-The train crossed the Yolo Bypass on the way to our first stop of the morning at Davis.
+Crossing the Yolo Bypass on the way to our first stop at Davis.

-On the way to Suisan-Fairfield we crossed Putah Creek before we ran through Dixon.
+On the way to Suisan-Fairfield, we traversed Putah Creek before we ran through Dixon.

 We were visited first by Elvis.

 The proof that she kissed Dave.
-We did our station stop at Suisan-Fairfield.
-Once done we pulled down to the junction with the California Northern and stopped to have a crew meeting with their crew.
+We made our station stop at Suisan-Fairfield then were pulled down to the junction with the California Northern and stopped to have a crew meeting with the California Northern crew.

-We left the Cal-P mainline and started the trip across the California Northern to Shellville.
-This was new mileage for Dave and Steve.
+We left the Cal-P mainline and started the trip across the California Northern to Schellville which was was new mileage for Dave and Steve.

 The south wye track at the junction with the California Northern at Suisan-Fairfield.